MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 * New or wiped Macs: New or wiped Macs configured in Apple Business Manager or Apple School Manager will automatically enroll in Microsoft Intune during Setup Assistant when someone turns on the device.
 If you assigned the device to a macOS enrollment profile with user affinity, the device user must sign in to the Company Portal after Setup Assistant is done to finish Microsoft Entra registration and conditional access requirements.

-* Existing Macs: You can enroll devices that have already gone through Setup Assistant.
+* Existing Macs: You can enroll devices that already went through Setup Assistant.
 Complete these steps to enroll corporate-owned Macs running macOS 10.13 and later.

   1. Ensure that:
      * The device has been imported to Apple Business Manager or Apple School Manager.